Cursive Writing

 Step # 3

-Practice the curve stroke used to write letters like a, c, e, d, g, o, and q.
-You can start writing right on the second line from the bottom, curve it almost 90 degrees and repeat the curved stroke anticlockwise without lifting the pen.
+Practice the curved stroke used to write letters like a, c, e, d, g, o, and q.
+You can start writing right on the second line from the bottom, curve it almost 90 degrees, and repeat the curved stroke anticlockwise without lifting the pen.

 Also read: Why academic writing requires strict formatting?